-Denied Entry to US with a Visa
+Denied Entry to the US with a Visa

-If you arrive in the US with a visa and an immigration official refuses you entry, you can insist on a review of your case before a judge.
-However, if you travel to the US as a visitor under the visa waiver program, you ‘waive any rights to a review or appeal of an immigration officer’s determination as to your admissibility, or to contest any action in deportation’.
+If you arrive in the US with a visa and an immigration official refuses your entry, you can insist on a review of your case before a judge.
+However, if you travel to the US as a visitor under the visa waiver program, you ‘waive any rights to a review or appeal of an immigration officer’s determination as to your admissibility, or to contest any action in deportation.

 - An exclusion hearing before a judge to determine your admissibility;

 - An administrative appeal to the Board of Immigration Appeals;